-- 27. The Support to Study Panel (SSP) will hear cases that have been: - 27.1.
-Referred from initial support Stage 1. - 27.2.
-Referred by a member of SMT as a result of a student being assessed as an immediate risk of harm and being suspended temporarily. - 28.
-The SSP will normally consist of the Academic Registrar and two others, from a group of all staff selected by the Academic Registrar, including at least one member of faculty.6 The Academic Registrar will chair the SSP and appoint a Secretary.
+- 29. The Support to Study Panel (SSP) will hear cases that have been: - 29.1.
+Referred from initial support Stage 1. - 29.2.
+Referred by a member of SMT as a result of a student being assessed as an immediate risk of harm and being suspended temporarily.

+- 30. The SSP will normally consist of the Academic Registrar and two others, from a group of all staff selected by the Academic Registrar, including at least one member of faculty.2 The Academic Registrar (or their nominee) will chair the SSP and appoint a Secretary. - 31.
 In the event that a member of the panel is unable to attend the meeting the Chair of the Panel may appoint an alternative member with the agreement of the student.
-Should the alternate not be agreed, the meeting should be postponed until the full panel can convene. - 29.
+Should the alternate not be agreed, the meeting should be postponed until the full panel can convene. - 32.
 Where the student is studying on a mobility programme, a member of the Global Experience Programme Management Team will be a member of the panel.